ShimmyMySherbet/YoutubeDownloader/README.md

 It is recomeneded to go over the contents of the [Wiki](https://github.com/ShimmyMySherbet/YoutubeDownloader/wiki) pior to usage.
 (NOTE: Wiki out of date.
 I will get around to updating it.)

 # Downloads:
-If you do not wish to build the project yourself, you can download the Windows Binary here:
+If you do not wish to compile this project yourself, you can download the Windows Binary here:
 Links Last Updated: 26/08/19 (Version 1.0)(Latest)

 ## Installer: